lulu2184/Haystack/README.md

 #### Web server
 1. Copy webserver java code to web server with command `scp -r webserver <web_server_dns>:<project_path>`
 2. Login to the web server machine and build the raw code with command `mvn package`
-3. Start the web server with `mvn exec:java`
+3. Start the web server with `mvn exec:java`.
+If you want the server run as daemon, you can start the service with `nohup mvn exec:java &`
 4. Install nginx and change the nginx.conf file.
 You can do this change based on the config file we give and you just need to modify the urls in `upstream directories`.
 Then run nginx with `nginx -p <YOUR_NGINX_HOME_PATH>`
 #### Cache
 1. Copy cache java code to cache server with command `scp -r Cache <cache_server_dns>:<project_path>`